Get me outta here!

 August 17, 2010 by Fossillady

-Fern leaves called Pecopteris first appeared during the Devonian Period around 400 million years ago, but grew abundantly in the coal swamps of the Carboniferous and Permian time periods, approximately 359-251 million years ago.
-These leaves dropped off a medium sized, 35 foot (10 meters) tree called, Psaronius, one of the most common Paleozoic varieties.
+The extinct fern leaves called Pecopteris grew on the tree called Psaronius appearing in the coal swamps of the Carboniferous and Permian time periods, approximately 359-251 million years ago.
+Pecopteris leaves grew and dropped off the medium sized, 35 foot (10 meters) Psaronius tree, one of the most common Carboniferous varieties.
 With its expansive leaves and branches, it resembled modern day palm trees.
 Impressively, it produced as many as 7000 tiny spores on the underside of its leaves.
-These fossil samples are preserved in gray coal shale from Pennsylvania as with many Carboniferous leaf fossils.
+These fossil samples are preserved in gray coal shale unearthed in the state of Pennsylvania as with many Carboniferous leaf fossils.

 Devonian to Carboniferous to Permian Era Pecopteris Imprint Fossil Leaflets from Fern Tree

-What makes fern trees so special?
-The large fronds produced by Pecopteris leaves, which grew upon the ancient Psaronius fern trees, cloaked the forest floor in deep shade together with the Medullosa seed fern trees.
+What makes ancient fern trees so special?
+The large fronds produced by Pecopteris leaves, which grew upon the ancient Psaronius fern trees, cloaked the forest floor in deep shade together with the Medullosa seed-fern trees and others.
 Consequently, they protected the ancient creatures below from the strong ultra violet rays of the sun as it was closer to earth and more powerful during the Paleozoic Era.
 Also, the shedding and decomposing of leaves created more layers of soil for roots to extend deeper and deeper, alleviating the need for trees to grow near water pools.
 Trees were then able to spread further inland.
 Yet another benefit was that the leaves fed inland water sources cultivating more fresh water fish varieties.
-But this fantastic fossil is most special to me because I inherited from my late father-in-law, Joseph Mirto II.
+But this fantastic fossil fern is most special to me because I inherited from my late father-in-law, Joseph Mirto II.
 It was found in Johnstown, Pennsylvania.

 PECOPTERIS LEAF CLASSIFICATION